Dhruvil2511/Sorting-Visualizer-in-CPP/README.md

 # Sorting-Visualizer-in-CPP

-This Visualizer Project was a part of my 2nd Sem Project.
+This Visualizer Project was a part of my 2nd Sem Project.<br />
-Visualizing using an ancient library called graphics.h which is 32bit library.
+Visualizing using an ancient library called graphics.h which is 32bit library.<br />
-I could have choose better or newer library but the time was comparitevly less in order to learn concepts of newer library .
+I could have choose better or newer library but the time was comparitevly less in order to learn concepts of newer library .<br />
-In order to run the program one need to have 32 bit gcc compiler (you can install DEV/C++).
+In order to run the program one need to have 32 bit gcc compiler (you can install DEV/C++).<br />
-To install graphics.h library and to add linker.
+To install graphics.h library and to add linker.<br />

 Follow the steps given below:
 1) First install Dev C++ on your Machine.